oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 The standardization of an abstracted view of the IS-IS topology model as NorthBound Interface (NBI) of Software Defined Networking (SDN) controllers allows the inject this information into third party tools covering specialized cases.

 The IS-IS topological model should export enough IS-IS information to permit these tools simulating the IP routing.
 By adding the traffic demand, ideally at the IP flow level, we can simulate the traffic growth and its effect on the routing.
-That is, simulating how IP-level traffic demands would be forwarded, after ISIS convergence is reached, and from there estimating, using appropriate mathematical models, related KPIs like the occupation in the links or end-to-end latencies.
+That is, simulating how IP-level traffic demands would be forwarded, after IS-IS convergence is reached, and from there estimating, using appropriate mathematical models, related KPIs like the occupation in the links or end-to-end latencies.

 In summary, the network-wide view of the IS-IS topology enables multiple use cases: